Beloit, Kansas: Education

 The community is served by Beloit USD 273 public school district, where two of its three schools are located: Beloit Elementary School and Beloit Junior/Senior High School.
 Beloit Junior/Senior High School contains an average of 230 students per school year.
 This high school participates in the 3A division for extracurricular activities.
 The mascot for Beloit Junior/Senior High is the "Trojans."

 Beloit also is home to St. John's Catholic Grade School and St. John's Catholic High School (Beloit, Kansas).
 St. John's Catholic High School contains an average of 60 students total each school year.
 This high school participates in the 1A, Division II category for extracurricular activities.
 The mascot for St. John's is the "Bluejay."

 Beloit is home to the North Central Kansas Technical College and was home, until 2009, to the Kansas Industrial School for Girls.

-Entertainment

-Beloit, KS is one of the larger cities in North Central Kansas.
-Even though it is a small town, it has several places to entertain.
-The first spot is Beloit's outdoor swimming pool in Chautauqua Park, where most families and visitors spend time during Beloit's hot, humid summers.

-Another notable summertime entertainment is the Mitchell County Fair, every summer in the last week of July.
-The fairgrounds are on the north end of town next to Beloit High School.
-There are livestock judging contests, food trucks, carnival rides, and demolition derbies.

-Beloit's downtown is a third notable spot, the hub for shopping and dining.
-Popular restaurants include Plum Creek, Bubba Q's Barbecue, The Kettle, and The Soda Fountain.
-Shopping in Beloit has decreased, but shops worth visiting include Ace Hardware, James Clothing, The Soda Fountain, S&S Drug, and Struble's Strudles.